afaqdean/hrms-frontend/README.md

 ### Set up authentication

 The Auth Version 5 beta is already done.
 You just have have to change the environment variables in .env.local file and then update the api in the auth.ts file.

-### Translation (i18n) setup

-For translation, the project uses `next-intl` combined with [Crowdin](https://l.crowdin.com/next-js).
-As a developer, you only need to take care of the English (or another default language) version.
-Translations for other languages are automatically generated and handled by Crowdin.
-You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.

-To set up translation (i18n), create an account at [Crowdin.com](https://l.crowdin.com/next-js) and create a new project.
-In the newly created project, you will be able to find the project ID.
-You will also need to create a new Personal Access Token by going to Account Settings > API.
-Then, in your GitHub Actions, you need to define the following environment variables: `CROWDIN_PROJECT_ID` and `CROWDIN_PERSONAL_TOKEN`.

-After defining the environment variables in your GitHub Actions, your localization files will be synchronized with Crowdin every time you push a new commit to the `main` branch.

 ### Customization